Rui Saldanha

-Rui Ninnian Saldanha (born 21 October 1947) is a British field hockey player of Indian descent.
-He competed in the men's tournament at the 1972 Summer Olympics.
+Rui Ninnian Saldanha (born 21 October 1947) is a British former field hockey player who represented Kenya, England and Great Britain at international level.

-Biography
+He was part of the British team that competed in the men's tournament at the 1972 Summer Olympics and later played for England at the 1978 Men's Hockey World Cup.

+Early life and education

-Saldanha, originally from Saligao, India and of Goan ancestry, was educated at St Joseph's Boys' High School, Bengaluru and spent time in Kenya, where he was selected for the Kenyan national hockey team.
+Saldanha was born in Saligao, Goa, then part of Portuguese India, and was educated at St Joseph's Boys' High School, Bengaluru.
+He subsequently lived in Kenya, where he was selected for the national hockey team and represented the country at a tournament in Hamburg in 1966.